-While John’s specialty is hospital administration, he brings the credibility of being a veteran himself.
-John has walked in the shoes of veterans and those in recovery.
-He has seen the challenges facing veterans in receiving the timely and quality care they need, as well as the community fellowship that is so key to leading a successful civilian life.
+While John’s specialty is hospital administration, he brings the credibility of being a Veteran himself.
+John has walked in the shoes of Veterans and those in recovery.
+He has seen the challenges facing Veterans in receiving the timely and quality care they need, as well as the community of fellowship that is so key to leading a successful civilian life in recovery.

 John has a bold vision for how military Veterans can recover from the trauma and issues they face.
 That vision is Veterans Recovery Resources.